Matcha Info

 Is Matcha More Potent than Green Tea?

-Matcha contains a higher content of antioxidants than loose leaf tea.
-There are several reasons for this, foremost how it is ingested––instead of tea soaking in water, where the majority of the tea is removed, with matcha the green tea is made into powder that is dissolved directly into water, a process which results in an increased nutrient uptake.
+Instead of tea soaking in water, and the majority of the tea is removed, the matcha powder is dissolved into water resulting in greater nutrient uptake.
 In addition, matcha leaves are shade-grown, which means they never reach full sun exposure, resulting in less oxidation that occurs under the sun.
-Farmers do this to ensure the highest level of plant nutrients remain in the leaves; which are then harvested before maturity, another step taken to insure the most robust plant-based vitamins.
+Farmers do this to ensure the highest level of plant nutrients remain in the leaves; which are then harvested before maturity, to insure the most robust plant-based vitamins.

 *